MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Results

-The mean number of non-merging binary BHs found at 12 Gyr in our simulations is $120\pm 16$ and $235\pm 27$ for MW and M31 respectively.
-The normalized histograms (the area beneath the histograms have been set to 1) of the orbital eccentricity, mass ratio and semi-major axis of the binary BHs at 12 Gyr are reported in Figs. \ref{Fig:BHBHSurvivedPropMW} and \ref{Fig:BHBHSurvivedPropM31} for MW and M31 respectively.
-The orbital eccentricity of the binary BHs are mostly concentrated in two regions: extremely eccentric ($\sim 1.0$) and almost circular ($\sim 0.2$), whereas the semi-major axis of the binaries are relatively compact with a mean value of $\sim 50 \,\,R_\odot$).
+The mean number of non-merging BBHs found at 12 Gyr in our simulations is $120\pm 16$ and $235\pm 27$ for MW and M31 respectively.
+The normalized histograms (the area beneath the histograms have been set to 1) of the orbital eccentricity, mass ratio and semi-major axis of the BBHs at 12 Gyr are reported in Figs. \ref{Fig:BHBHSurvivedPropMW} and \ref{Fig:BHBHSurvivedPropM31} for MW and M31 respectively.
+The orbital eccentricity of the BBHs are mostly concentrated in two regions: extremely eccentric ($\sim 1.0$) and almost circular ($\sim 0.2$), whereas the semi-major axis of the binaries are relatively compact with a mean value of $\sim 50 \,\,R_\odot$).
 On the other hand, the mass ratio of the binaries is mostly concentrated in the region between 0.8 and 1.
 In the histograms, the distribution for different galactocentric distance shells are reported too.
-As it is possible to see, the orbital eccentricity of binary BHs is more extended to circular orbit at larger galactocentric distances, with large part of the population having a more thermal orbital eccentricity ($> 0.6$) in the central galactic regions.
+As it is possible to see, the orbital eccentricity of BBHs is more extended to circular orbit at larger galactocentric distances, with large part of the population having a more thermal orbital eccentricity ($> 0.6$) in the central galactic regions.
 Similarly, the mass ratio and the orbital semi-major axis at larger galactocentric distances seem to be more extended towards small values ($<0.6$) and larger values ($>10^2 R_\odot$) respectively.
 Instead, for smaller galactocentric distances, the mass ratio peaks for larger values ($>0.8$), with the semi-major axis peaking at smaller values ($<10^2 R_\odot$).
-This is supported by the T-test (Student) results, where the histograms for smallest galactocentric distance bin are ``greater'' than the histogram for the outermost regions with a significance of $\sigma$.

-The spatial distribution for the semi-major axis, eccentricity and mass ratios are showed in Fig. \ref{Fig:BHBHSurvivedRadialPropMW} for the MW binary BHs present at 12 Gyr.
+The spatial distribution for the semi-major axis, eccentricity and mass ratios are showed in Fig. \ref{Fig:BHBHSurvivedRadialPropMW} for the MW BBHs present at 12 Gyr.
 We found that the distributions are a statistically decreasing function with galactocentric distance (the statistical test results are reported in Appendix \ref{Appendix}).
-These results show that close binary BHs might be found in the central region of the galactic halo, where they are also more numerous.
-Also, this implies that it might be expected that the number of BH-BH binary mergers are more likely to be observed at smaller galactocentric distances.
+These results show that close BBHs might be found in the central region of the galactic halo, where they are also more numerous.
+Also, this implies that it might be expected that the number of BBH mergers are more likely to be observed at smaller galactocentric distances.